salman-ibrahim/feedback-tool/README.md

 ### Comment Markdowns

-You can use following markdowns in comments
+You can use following markdowns in comments under feedbacks

 ```
 **bold**